-The FATF has been working since 2018 to define precise international standards shared between the Member States in order to standardize the regulations at the international level and reduce possible cases of opportunism at the individual country level.
+The FATF has been working since 2018 to define precise international standards shared between the Member States to standardize the regulations at the international level and reduce possible cases of opportunism at the individual country level.

-In 2019, the FATF finalized the issue of an interpretative note of Recommendation 15: the note modifies and supplements the current recommendation by clarifying how the FATF standards apply to activities or operations involving virtual activities, extending to these products. the requirements already requested for other regulated products.
+In 2019, the FATF finalized the issue of an interpretative note of Recommendation 15: the note modifies and supplements the current recommendation by clarifying how the FATF standards apply to activities or operations involving virtual activities, extending to these products.
+The requirements already requested for other regulated products.
 The Interpretation Note text has been finalized and officially adopted as part of the FATF Standards in June 2019, following consultations by private sector actors.
-With the new recommendation, Virtual Assets and VASPs they will be fully regulated from the point of view of money-laundering prevention and terrorist financing like any other financial product.
+With the new recommendation, Virtual Assets and VASPs will be fully regulated from the point of view of money-laundering prevention and terrorist financing like any other financial product.

 The interpretative note modifies and significantly extends the standards relating to this sector in terms of:

-- Definition of products and VASPs: virtual assets can be defined as "property", "income", "funds", "funds or other assets" or other "corresponding value": Member States should apply the relevant measures under the FATF Recommendations to virtual activities and virtual asset service providers ( VASP).
+- Definition of products and VASPs: virtual assets can be defined as "property," "income," "funds," "funds or other assets," or other "corresponding value": Member States should apply the relevant measures under the FATF Recommendations to virtual activities and virtual asset service providers ( VASP).

 - The provision of national licensing mechanisms: VASPs must be subject to licensing and registration even if they were a natural person.
-Competent authorities should take the necessary legal or regulatory measures to prevent criminals or their associates from holding or being the actual beneficiary, of a significant or controlling interest or from holding a management function in a VASP.
+Competent authorities should take the necessary legal or regulatory measures to prevent criminals or their associates from holding or being the actual beneficiary of a significant or controlling interest or holding a management function in a VASP.
 Countries should act to identify natural or legal persons who carry out VASP activities without the necessary license or registration and apply appropriate sanctions.

 - Single Registration: a country must not impose a separate licensing or registration system with respect to natural or legal persons already authorized or registered as financial institutions (as defined by the FATF Recommendations) within that country, which, based on that license or registration, are authorized to perform VASP activities and which are already subject to the full range of obligations applicable under the FATF Recommendations.

-- Registration and Exchange of Information: Countries should ensure that VASP original (first contact with customers) obtain and retain the required information for the CDD of the subscriber and the beneficiary, and that information is sent to the VASP final and made available to the authorities competent.
+- Registration and Exchange of Information: Countries should ensure that VASP original (first contact with customers) obtains and retain the required information for the CDD of the subscriber and the beneficiary, and that information is sent to the VASP final and made available to the authorities competent.

-- Cooperation between countries: countries should rapidly, constructively and effectively provide the widest possible range of international cooperation in relation to money laundering.
+- Cooperation between countries: countries should rapidly, constructively, and effectively provide the widest possible range of international cooperation in relation to money laundering.
 In particular, VASP supervisors must exchange information promptly and constructively with their foreign counterparts, regardless of the nature or status of supervisors and differences in the nomenclature or status of VASPs.